GDuenas/Ginder/README.md

 # Deliverable 4

+G-inder is an online gamer database where different players from different games can put up posts looking for other people to play with.
+In each of these posts players will discuss what kind of players they’re looking for whether it be purely to have fun with others, or it be skilled based if someone is looking for a person of similar ranks in their game.

 # Implementation Features Server / Client / HTML / CSS

 This project utilizes html and css to create the front end of this website.